sjavi4/ShulkerContentCraft/README.md

   Ender eye (16 & 64 stacked items recipe, glazed powder will return)

-Crafting Type : Breakdown (produce more than 1 resulted items)
+Crafting Type : more than 1 products

-- If the result count exceeds 64, extra empty shulker box(es) in crafting table slot is required.
+- If the number of product exceed a capacity of a box, extra empty shulker box(es) in crafting table slot is required.

+(not compatable with items that have large count like glass pane & rails)

-Crafting Type : Form (produce only 1 resulted item)
+Crafting Type : only 1 product

 - Empty shulker box(es) remains in crafting table slot.